這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 PartitionSizeMy Partition

-1. / is the root partition.
-The official recommendation is to allocate at least 15 GB.
-Due to log files, temporary files, and installation packages, the root partition may gradually fill up, causing partial system operation errors.
+1. The / partition serves as the root directory of the system, with an official recommendation of at least 15 GB.
+Over time, log files, temporary caches, and installed packages may accumulate, potentially leading to system performance degradation or operational failures.
 To prevent such situations, I used twice the size to reduce errors.
 It is still recommended to regularly clean up the root partition files or adjust the root partition size when space is insufficient.

 2. /boot for most UEFI systems is 500 MB ~ 1 GB.